- How do I submit my Transfer Edge enrollment form?

 - I am applying for UCI Financial Aid, should I also include payment on my Transfer Edge enrollment form?

-Students applying for Financial Aid must submit payment for the non-refundable mandatory campus fee of $175 on their enrollment form to hold their space in the program and courses.
+Students applying for Financial Aid must submit payment for the non-refundable mandatory campus fee on their enrollment form to hold their space in the program and courses.

-*Please note that the 2016-2017 FAFSA that is required for summer aid is last year's form and is different than the 2017-2018 FAFSA that you may have already completed for fall financial aid.
-Visit the UCI Financial Aid and Scholarships website for more information about applying for summer financial aid.
+*Please note that the 2018-2019 FAFSA that is required for summer aid is last year's form and is different than the 2019-2020 FAFSA that you may have already completed for fall financial aid.
+Visit the UCI Financial Aid and Scholarships website for more information about applying for summer financial aid (available mid-March).

 - Can I take advantage of the UCI Summer Session “Pay for Only 8” Incentive Program?